 Presenting involves elements of luck, I think we can rely less on luck…

 After a series of extremely well received talks for the Atlanta .Net group I almost bombed last time.
-Not a total disaster and luckily few were present to witness it.
+It was not a total disaster and luckily few were present to witness it.
 I had given the presentation very successfully twice before, so what happened?

-Late notice: I stepped in very late to fill the slot and did little preparation
+Late notice: I stepped in late to fill the slot and did little preparation

 Lack of Preparation: The only preparation was testing the demos and skim reading slides